Esther Snyder

 Esther Lavelle Snyder (née Johnson) (January 7, 1920 – August 4, 2006) was an American businesswoman.
 She co-founded In-N-Out Burger, with her husband Harry Snyder, in 1948.
+Snyder was the fast-food chain's president from January 2000 until her death.

 Early life

-Snyder was born and raised in Sorento, Illinois, as one of eight children (seven daughters, one son).
+Snyder was born and raised in Sorento, Illinois, as the fifth of eight children (seven daughters, one son) to parents Orla and Mabel Johnson.
 She attended Greenville College and graduated from Seattle Pacific University with a bachelor's degree in zoology.

-Marriage and family
+Career

+During In-N-Out's early years, Snyder managed all of the company bookkeeping herself, creating thousands of pages of handwritten notes and accounts.

+From January 2000 until her August 2006 death, Snyder served as the company's president.

+Personal life

 She met Harry Snyder in 1947, while working at a restaurant in Seattle; the two were married the following year and moved to Baldwin Park, California.
+By the late 1950s, the couple had moved to a larger house in the nearby city of San Dimas, California.

-Esther and Harry Snyder had two sons: Harry Guy (more commonly referred to as simply "Guy"; born 1951) and Richard Snyder (born 1952) and one granddaughter from their first son Guy: Lynsi (born 1982).
-Esther outlived her husband, who died in 1976 and both of their sons, one of whom died in a plane crash and the other of a drug overdose.
+Esther and Harry Snyder had three children: biological sons Guy (1951-1999) and Rich Snyder (1952-1993), and an adopted son named Wilbur Stites (1951-1979), a local orphan whom the Snyders began fostering in the early 1960s.
+Esther outlived her husband, who died in 1976 from lung cancer and all three of their sons: Guy succumbed to a drug overdose, Rich died in a plane crash and Wilbur was killed in an automobile crash.

+Following her husband's death, Snyder spent the last two decades of her life living in Glendora, California, where she owned a home that author Stacy Perman described as "a ranch house shaded by oak trees and fronted by a white fence."

 Death

-Snyder died on August 4, 2006, in Baldwin Park, California, aged 86, from undisclosed causes.
-Her only grandchild, Lynsi Snyder-Ellingson, is now the heiress to the In-N-Out Burger company.
+Snyder died on August 4, 2006, in Irvine, California, aged 86, from undisclosed causes.
+Her only grandchild, Lynsi Snyder, is now the heiress to the In-N-Out Burger company.